 It’s time to turn our attention toward summer home maintenance tips, and there’s no better guide for that than our Four Seasons of Home Ownership Checklist.

-Summer is also a great time for backyard living, and whether you’re wondering which type of deck to install, or need to repair a deck that’s peeling and moldy, we’ve got you covered.
+Summer is also a great time for backyard living, and whether you’re wondering which type of deck to install, or need to repair a deck that’s peeling and moldy, or resurface a concrete patio, we’ve got you covered.

 If you have an aggregate patio that’s become exposed over the years, and is tough underfoot, we’ve also got tips to resurface it.